akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

 We notice that we repeated the definition of the `onProductChange: (event: any) => void;` function.

-We're going to use TypeScript interfaces to solve this problem.
+We're going to use [Interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) to solve this problem.

 Interfaces are constraints between the interface and the implementing type.
 They make sure that all (or some) properties or functions are present on the type that uses the interface.